nibukdk/internet-business-plan-2019/readme.md

 Views is basically the folder consisiting of all the front-end part of this application like in most of the node application.<br>
  1. **Partials**: This folder is supposed to have reusable parts of Html page.
 The two files header.ejs and footer.ejs have the upper and lower half of the html body.
- 2. **Logine.ejs And Register.ejs**: These file handle login and register respectively.
+ 2. **Login.ejs And Register.ejs**: These file handle login and register respectively.

 <br>
  Inisde a ejs template all the javascript logic should be enclosed using ejs tags and it may vary depending on the use. <br>
- <% your code %>: If youre not outputing values but just trying to use logic like. for eg:<br>
+ <% your code %>: If youre not outputing values but just trying to use logic like. for eg:

  `<% numbers.ForEcah(number)%>`

  <%= you code %>: If you are outputting values. for eg:

  `<p><%= page.title <p>`

  Most of the time these two are the only tags used in ejs.